pvsousalima/hiatus/README.md

 Hiatus
 ======
+Some people of my team do not like to write k8 files because they tend to think it is too verbose and not worth thinking of.

+JSON version based are also not straightforward and do have some crazy compatibility with k8s.

+So I bring Hiatus.

 Hiatus is a proposal of a tool that is capable of replacing and creating Kubernetes files (deployments, services) from reading metadata input such as json.

 Parsing
 -------